Object Detection in 20 Years: A Survey

-Most of the modern detectors re-scale the input image to a fixed size and back propagate the loss of the objects in all scales, as shown in Fig.\ \ref{figure:snip} (a).
-However, a drawback of doing this is there will be a ``scale imbalance'' problem.
+\textbf{Scale adaptive training:} Modern detectors usually re-scale input images to a fixed size and back propagate the loss of the objects in all scales.
+A drawback of doing this is there will be a ``scale imbalance'' problem.
 Building an image pyramid during detection could alleviate this problem but not fundamentally \cite{NIPS16-RFCN, CVPR16-ResNet}.
-A recent improvement is Scale Normalization for Image Pyramids (SNIP) \cite{CVPR18-SNIP}, which builds image pyramids at both of training and detection stages and only backpropagates the loss of some selected scales, as shown in Fig.\ \ref{figure:snip} (b).
+A recent improvement is Scale Normalization for Image Pyramids (SNIP) \cite{CVPR18-SNIP}, which builds image pyramids at both training and detection stages and only backpropagates the loss of some selected scales, as shown in Fig.~\ref{figure:snip}.
 Some researchers have further proposed a more efficient training strategy: SNIP with Efficient Resampling (SNIPER) \cite{arXiv18-SNIPER}, i.e.\ to crop and re-scale an image to a set of sub-regions so that to benefit from large batch training.